10 Essential Items for your Home Office Setup

 It’s a fact of life that computers break and usually at the most inopportune moments.
 Ensuring that you take regular backups of work, photographs, documents, and programmes will ensure that you lose the least amount of data possible.

 It may not be for everyone, but I can’t recommend Ikea Kallax enough for storage units.
 I have them in my office, and the boxes hold so much, you can add cupboard doors, shelves, whatever you need.
 They are just so versatile and inexpensive.
 Even if you plan to have a paperless office, you’ll inevitably need to store warranty documents, contracts and the like.

-I have tried many times to be a ‘paperless office’, but I can’t quite make it the whole way.
+I have tried to be a ‘paperless office’ many times, but I can’t quite make it the whole way.
 There are always things that need printing and scanning, so I only print what is necessary.
 Once I have used my paper documents, I scan them into the computer and shred the paperwork for recycling, where a multi-purpose printer comes into play.